MMcM/parallel-ascii-kbd/README.md

 ## Micro Switch SC-15142 ##

+* Board: 63ST13-1
+* Encoder: 8048 (firmware SD-03041)

-This PCB is used at least on 63ST13-1, which seems to be part of a printing terminal, with firmware SD-03041.
+This keyboard seems to be part of a printing terminal.

 Connection to the keyboard is through a 20-pin IDC shrouded header.